kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 ## Preparation

 1. [Fork and clone](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone) this repository
+1. Create a new branch, `training`, for your work.
+1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.

 ## Mongoose Schemas, Models, and Documents